Table of Contents

 Gross description

-- Invade deeply into wall and spread proximally and distally into submucosa of distal rectum and proximal anus
+- Invade deeply into wall and spread proximally and distally into submucosa of the distal rectum and proximal anus

 Microscopic (histologic) description